SCRIPT()

 Input data of the request.$.params

-Input query parameters of the request.$.key
+Input query parameters of the request.$.result

 ,$.values